 I’m so happy you found me.
-I am a writer and photographer presently living in Boston, Massachusetts.
-I have been a writer since I was six years old when I began by interviewing my dog with my reporter’s notebook and Polaroid camera.
+I am a writer, photographer, and designer presently living in Boston, Massachusetts having repatriated after five years in Sweden.
+I have been a writer for as long as I can remember even back when I was six years old and began by interviewing my dog with my reporter’s notebook and Polaroid camera.

 An open letter to my international friends and associates,